 Refunding of relocation assistance shall apply only in the event of a voluntary resignation or termination for cause.
-Additionally, if relocation assistance is provided to relocate within the Central Point city limits or UBG and, within 2 years, the manager subsequently moves from the City limits or UGB but remains in their management position, any amount of relocation assistance paid in excess of \$2,500 shall be refunded to the City using the above pro rata scale.
-The manager will be required to sign a relocation assistance agreement stipulating to this reimbursement arrangement as a condition of employment.
-Under certain circumstances, the City Manager may elect to not institute the reimbursement provision of this section of the Plan.
+Additionally, if relocation assistance is provided to relocate within the Central Point city limits or UBG and, within 2 years, the manager subsequently moves from the City limits or UGB but remains in their management position, any amount of relocation assistance paid

-Program is based on the fundamental belief that an active lifestyle is likely to increase productivity, optimize health and decrease absenteeism while maintaining a higher level of readiness.
+- 5.2.6 Police Management Fitness Incentive The Police Management Fitness Incentive Program is based on the fundamental belief that an active lifestyle is likely to increase productivity, optimize health and decrease absenteeism while maintaining a higher level of readiness.
 The goal is to motivate sworn members of the police administrative team to prepare for and participate in an approved physical fitness assessment designed to measure both aerobic conditioning and muscular strength.
 Fitness testing is offered two times per year.
 Police Lieutenant and Police Captain who successfully complete the semi-annual fitness testing are eligible for the Fitness Incentive.
 The incentive is 1% of the average hourly salary for all employees in that position, times 1040 hours, and rounded to the nearest dollar.
 The Fitness Incentive is paid out in January and July.
-Employees who do not participate or do not pass are not eligible for the Fitness Incentive.
+Employees who do not participate or do not pass are not eligible for the Fitness Incentive. - 5.2.7 Gym/Weight Management membership reimbursement.
+The City will reimburse managers up to twenty-five dollars (\$25) per month towards membership in a recognized fitness club, weight loss program, or City of Central Point Recreation health/fitness program they are actively participating in.
+The City has the sole discretion in determining which clubs/programs it will reimburse.
+Reimbursements will be made quarterly through payroll provided itemized receipts are received within six months.